fastlane/docs/docs/actions/deliver.md

 # Quick Start

-The guide will create all the necessary files for you, using the existing app metadata from iTunes Connect.
+The guide will create all the necessary files for you, using the existing app metadata from App Store Connect.

 - `cd [your_project_folder]`
 - `fastlane deliver init`
-- Enter your iTunes Connect credentials
+- Enter your App Store Connect credentials
 - Enter your app identifier
 - Enjoy a good drink, while the computer does all the work for you